adn770/ppdf/docs/design-dmap.md

     -   **Outcome**: When `--llava classifier` is used, the final JSON and SVG output will contain features with semantically rich types (e.g., "stairs", "altar") as classified by the LLaVA model.

+### Phase 21: LLaVA Oracle Mode Enhancement

+-   **Milestone 64: Add Oracle Mode to CLI and Prompts**
+    -   **Goal**: To prepare the project for the oracle mode implementation by adding the necessary CLI options and the new, more complex prompt.
+    -   **Description**: This milestone updates the user-facing controls and defines the sophisticated prompt required to instruct the LLM to perform a full-region analysis.
+    -   **Key Tasks**:
+        1. In `dmap.py`, update the `--llava` argument's choices to include `oracle`.
+        2. In `dmap_lib/prompts.py`, create the new `LLAVA_PROMPT_ORACLE` constant.
+            This prompt will ask the LLM to return a JSON object with a list of all features it identifies, including their `featureType` and bounding box.
+    -   **Outcome**: The CLI accepts `--llava oracle`, and the new prompt is available for use by the enhancer.

+-   **Milestone 65: Implement Oracle Mode API Call**
+    -   **Goal**: To implement the logic for sending the entire region image to the LLaVA model.
+    -   **Description**: This step adds the 'oracle' branch to the `LLaVAFeatureEnhancer`.
+        It will send the full image of a dungeon region for analysis and log the raw response for debugging.
+    -   **Key Tasks**:
+        1. In `dmap_lib/analysis/features.py`, add logic to the `LLaVAFeatureEnhancer` to handle the `oracle` mode.
+        2. This logic will call `llm.query_llava` using the *entire* `original_region_img` and the new `LLAVA_PROMPT_ORACLE`.
+        3. Add a `log_llm.debug` statement to print the raw JSON response from the model.
+    -   **Outcome**: When run with `--llava oracle`, the tool sends the full region image to the LLM and logs the complete, unprocessed response, verifying the API call.

+-   **Milestone 66: Implement Oracle Response Parsing and Reconciliation**
+    -   **Goal**: To parse the LLM's response and merge its findings with the geometrically detected features.
+    -   **Description**: This is the core of the oracle mode.
+It implements the logic to interpret the LLM's JSON output and reconciles it with the `FeatureExtractor`'s baseline results.
+This ensures the semantic richness of the LLM without losing the geometric precision of the original extractor.
+    -   **Key Tasks**:
+        1. In `LLaVAFeatureEnhancer.enhance`, add logic to parse the JSON list of features returned by the oracle prompt.
+        2. For each feature identified by the LLM, find the closest corresponding feature (by centroid distance) in the `enhancement_layers`.
+        3. If a close match is found, update the geometrically-sound feature's `featureType` with the semantically richer one from the LLM.
+    -   **Outcome**: The `--llava oracle` mode produces a final `MapData` object that combines the geometric accuracy of the `FeatureExtractor` with the advanced semantic classification from the LLaVA oracle pass.